Akese315/tradeBot/README.md

 python3 bot.py	start --symbol <str> --nogui (optional) --server (optionnal)
 ```

-> By deault the bot start with GUI
+> By default the bot start with GUI

+## Database :

+You need to create a database with the exact same features.

+See the database.sql